 Attention deficit hyperactivity disorder (ADHD) is a highly common mental health disorder that is often diagnosed during childhood.
 The condition affects your ability to focus on one task at a time and can make it hard for you to sit still.

 Not every child with ADHD is affected by the disorder as an adult.
 About a quarter of children with ADHD no longer experience the symptoms as an adult.
 Regardless of your age, ADHD can make it difficult to be productive at work or in school without treatment.
-At Coping Nurse Practitioner in Psychiatry Services, Dr. Vanseia can help you manage your symptoms with several care approaches.
+At Coping Nurse Practitioner in Psychiatry Services, Dr. Vansiea can help you manage your symptoms with several care approaches.

 There are three distinct types of ADHD that cause different symptoms.
 With every type of the disorder, your attention span is limited, and you might feel reckless or act impulsively.
-Dr. Vanseia reviews your symptoms and can tell you which type affects you:
+Dr. Vansiea reviews your symptoms and can tell you which type affects you:

 With inattentive ADHD, you might make a lot of mistakes in school or work after struggling to pay close attention to details.
 You might also “zone out” a lot, be forgetful, have trouble staying organized, and be easily distracted.

 If you have hyperactive or impulsive ADHD, people might say you’re on the go a lot.
 You might talk too much, finish people’s sentences as they speak, fidget or squirm a lot, and struggle to wait patiently in a variety of settings and situations.

 If you have combined ADHD, you have symptoms of both inattentive ADHD and hyperactive or impulsive ADHD.